Chinese Zodiac – Year of the Ox

 Ox horoscope for the coming year:

-Their strong and steady nature makes Oxes good leaders.
+Their strong and steady nature makes Oxen good leaders.
 They are able to think logically and objectively when making decisions.
-Oxes can sometimes be a little too strong-willed though; unwilling to be flexible and holding others to their impossibly high standards.
+Oxen can sometimes be a little too strong-willed though; unwilling to be flexible and holding others to their impossibly high standards.
 They can be stubborn and will continue to walk the path they have chosen, even when an easier one is available.
 This can mean that their lives can be full of struggles, if they are unwilling to compromise or ‘go with the flow’.

 According to Chinese astrology, it is believed that you are more likely to offend the gods in your own zodiac year, which means that you are more likely to suffer bad fortune.
-Oxes should be more careful during this year, for example; taking care when handling sharp objects to avoid unexpected injuries, and to pay closer attention to your health.
+Oxen should be more careful during this year, for example; taking care when handling sharp objects to avoid unexpected injuries, and to pay closer attention to your health.

 The Year of the Ox will be one in which we will all be held to the Ox’s high standards.
 You will need to double your efforts to reap the rewards in this year.
 The steady nature and calming influence of the Ox will give this year more predictability and make it a good time to consolidate things in all parts of your life – family, work and love.
 Get organised and work hard to make the most of this year.